Susan Burton tells the story of how she used a clever scheme to get over a broken heart.

 "Joyce, I don't need another Housekeeper."
 Producer Jonathan Goldstein talks with the man who placed this ad.
 Joyce is the woman who left him.

 A story from David Sedaris about how the movie The End of the Affair almost ended his relationship.
 He argues that being in love sometimes means not saying what's going through your head.

 Jonathan Goldstein and Heather O'Neill tell the true story of what happens when a person tries to intrude on a idyllic family of two, one of whom loves him, one of whom does not.
 For the first few years Jonathan knew Heather, her daughter Arizona was not very fond of him.

-We hear a tape that a man named David Cossin made for a woman in Italy, who he'd met during a week he spent there.
-In the tape, he tries to convince her to visit him in New York.
+We hear a tape that a man named David Cossin made for a woman in Italy named Allesandra whom he'd met during a week he spent there, and with whom he'd fallen in love.
+He sent her a dozen tapes, including one where he tries to convince her to move to New York and be with him.

 Jonathan Goldstein with a story about what it's like to date Lois Lane when she's on the rebound from Superman.
 Jonathan Goldstein is the author of the novels Lenny Bruce is Dead and Ladies and Gentlemen, The Bible!.

 There is that moment when you're falling for someone, before either of you says the word love...but when you both FEEL it.
 But then once the word love is applied to a feeling...is it possible we're all actually referring to different feelings?
 Jonathan Goldstein tells a story about what if the word love didn't exist.

 Howie Chackowicz tried a risky combination when he was little, kid logic with puppy love.
 He used to think that girls would fall in love with him if they could just see him sleeping, or if they could hear him read aloud.